maxitg/SetReplace/README.md

 Out[] = 5
 ```

 **`"CompleteGenerationsCount"`** yields the number of generations that are "completely done".
 That is, no more matches can be made involving this or earlier generations.
-If the default [evaluation order](#eventorderingfunction) is used, this can only be either the same as `"TotalGenerationsCount"` (if we just finished the step) or one less (if we are in the middle of a step).
+If the default [evaluation order](#eventorderingfunction) is used, this can only be either the same as `"TotalGenerationsCount"` (if we just finished a step) or one less (if we are in the middle of a step).
 However, it gets much more interesting if a different event order is used.
 For a random evolution, for instance, one can get

 ```
 In[] := WolframModel[{{1, 2}} -> {{1, 3}, {1, 3}, {3, 2}}, {{1, 1}},